7 High Dividend Stocks to Buy Now

 Sixth Street Specialty Lending Inc. is a business development company that provides senior secured loans, mezzanine debt, non-control structured equity and common equity with a focus on co-investments for organic growth, acquisitions, market or product expansion, restructuring initiatives, recapitalizations and refinancing.

-The company’s current $0.41 quarterly dividend would produce a $1.64 annualized payout, but the company paid four special dividends of varying amounts throughout the year, bringing the annual payout for 2020 to $2.30.
-This marks a pattern for Sixth Street Specialty Lending, which has distributed three to four special dividends in both 2018 and 2019.
+The company’s current $0.46 quarterly dividend would produce a $1.83 annualized payout, but the company paid four special dividends of varying amounts throughout the year will likely bring the annual total higher still.
+This marks a pattern for Sixth Street Specialty Lending, which has distributed three to four special dividends in all of 2018, 2019 and 2020, and two in 2022.

 7 High Dividend Stocks to Buy Now: #5